AlibabaCloudDocs/petadata/intl.en-US/User Guide/Manage instances/ Create an instance.md

 ## Additional information {#section_xnw_hvm_cgb .section}

 A new instance keeps in "Creating" status for a long time.
-This issue is generally caused by insufficient back-end resources, please open a ticket to fix the issue.
+This issue is generally caused by insufficient back-end resources, please try to create an instance in another region.